jomyg/Docker-compose-with-wordpress-php-mysql-nginx/README.md

  ## Conclusion

-Created the wordpress with php, Nginx and mysql using docker compose
+Created the wordpress with php, mysql and Nginx as reverse proxy (SSL) using docker compose

 #### ⚙️ Connect with Me